lucia-auth/lucia/docs/pages/reference/main/DatabaseUser.md

 # `DatabaseUser`

-Represents a session stored in a database.
+Represents a user stored in a database.

 ## Definition